lucas-varela/strate/README.md

 - Automatic middleware order resolution based on their dependencies
 - Support for both sync and async routes
 - A set of useful middleware out of the box

+Strate also works on Vercel API routes, since it shares the same features as Next.js' API routes.

 # Getting started
 Install Strate via npm or yarn: